 S3 - CPU, cache, and chipset content lost, fans powered off, RAM refreshed less frequently, in "save to RAM" mode

 - This is also known as standby or sleep.

 - It takes 2 to 10 seconds to go from sleeping (S3) to normal operation (S0).

 S4 - RAM not active, memory saved to non-volatile storage, in "save to disk" mode

 - This is also known as hibernation.

 - It takes up to 2 minutes to go from hibernation (S4) to normal operation (S0).

-Questions from potential partners about this program can be addressed to SysMan [at] psu [dot] edu.
+Questions from potential partners about this program can be sent to us via this form.